A quantitative Carleman estimate for second order elliptic operators: Introduction

 where $C = C (d)$ and $W_\delta (L)$ is some union of equidistributed $\delta$-balls in $\Lambda_L$.
 The notion scale-free and quantitative refers to the fact that $C$ is independent of $L$ and the dependence on $\delta$ is known to be polynomial.
 The latter fact holds due to the bounds on the weight function given above and is essential for their application to random Schr\"odinger operators.

 The mentioned applications so far concerned Schr\"odinger operators only.
 In this case, the (abstract) constants $\kappa$ and $\Xi$ in Ineq.~\eqref{eq:EV03} depend only on the dimension.
 Due to the method of proof in \cite{BourgainK-05,BourgainK-13,Rojas-MolinaV-13}, a precise knowledge of $\kappa$ and $\Xi$ would change only dimension-dependent constants like $c$, $c'$ and $C$.
 However, if one, for example, pursues to prove an analogue of Ineq.~\eqref{eq:RMV13} for solutions of $\lvert Lu \rvert \leq \lvert V u \rvert$ with $L$ as above, one encounters dependencies of the constants $\kappa$ and $\Xi$ on the ellipticity and Lipschitz parameters of $L$.
-If we have no quantitative bounds on these dependencies, the use of Carleman estimate \eqref{eq:EV03} might not be feasible, cf.\ Remark~\ref{rem:BTV} for details.
+If we have no quantitative bounds on these parameters, the use of Carleman estimate \eqref{eq:EV03} might not be feasible, cf.\ Remark~\ref{rem:BTV} for details.
 Such problems have already been discussed in the recent proceedings \cite{BorisovTV-14} and \cite{BorisovNRTV-15} on quantitative scale-free unique continuation principles for elliptic operators.
 This strongly suggests that a refinement of the Carleman estimate \eqref{eq:EV03} with explicit bounds on $\kappa$ and $\Xi$ is a worthwhile goal.

-In this note we give a precise refinement of the Carleman estimate \eqref{eq:EV03} in the sense that \begin{enumerate}[(i)] \item the estimate is valid on the whole punctured unit ball (i.e.\ $\kappa=1$), and \item all the constants, including the bound $\weightbound$ on the weight function, are explicitly calculated in terms of ellipticity and Lipschitz constant. \end{enumerate} Our proof is based on techniques developed in \cite{EscauriazaV-03,BourgainK-05}.
+In this note we give a precise refinement of the Carleman estimate \eqref{eq:EV03} in the sense that \begin{enumerate}[(i)] \item the estimate is valid on the whole punctured unit ball (i.e.\ $\kappa=1$), and \item all the constants, including the bound $\weightbound$ on the weight function, are explicitly calculated in terms of ellipticity and Lipschitz constant. \end{enumerate} Let us stress that our result has already been used to prove an analogous result to Ineq.~\eqref{eq:RMV13} for second order elliptic operators, see the recent paper \cite{BorisovTV} and Remark~\ref{rem:BTV}.
+In fact, the Carleman estimate from \cite{EscauriazaV-03} given in Ineq.~\eqref{eq:EV03} would not be sufficient to obtain such a result.

+Our proof is based on techniques developed in \cite{EscauriazaV-03,BourgainK-05}.
 Compared to the Carleman estimates of \cite{EscauriazaV-03} and \cite{BourgainK-05}, our result holds with $\kappa = 1$ and additional gradient term in the lower bound at the same time.
 Let us emphasize that, beside the quantitative control on all the parameters, even this involves non-trivial modifications of the existing proofs, cf.\ Section~\ref{sec:proof}.

-The usefulness of the established quantitative bounds has been shown by the proof of an analogous result to Ineq.~\eqref{eq:RMV13} for an explicitly given class of elliptic operators, see \cite{BorisovTV} and Remark~\ref{rem:BTV}.

 The paper is organized as follows.
 In Section~\ref{sec:main_result} we state the main result of the paper.
 In Section~\ref{sec:quantitative} we provide preparatory estimates and identities needed for the proof of the main result.
 In Section~\ref{sec:proof} we give the proof of the main result, while the proofs of two technical lemmata are postponed to the appendix.